rgambord/c99-doc/doc/sections/5/2/4/2/2/index.rst

 .. _9899_5.2.4.2.2p3:

+.. container:: snum

+   :ref:`3 <9899_5.2.4.2.2p3>`

-:ref:`3 <9899_5.2.4.2.2p3>` In addition to normalized floating-point numbers ( f\ :sub:`1` > 0 if x != 0), floating types may be able to contain other kinds of floating-point numbers, such as subnormal floating-point numbers (x != 0, e = emin , f\ :sub:`1` = 0) and unnormalized floating-point numbers (x != 0, e > emin , f\ :sub:`1` = 0), and values that are not floating-point numbers, such as infinities and NaNs.
+In addition to normalized floating-point numbers ( f\ :sub:`1` > 0 if x != 0), floating types may be able to contain other kinds of floating-point numbers, such as subnormal floating-point numbers (x != 0, e = emin , f\ :sub:`1` = 0) and unnormalized floating-point numbers (x != 0, e > emin , f\ :sub:`1` = 0), and values that are not floating-point numbers, such as infinities and NaNs.
 A NaN is an encoding signifying Not-a-Number.
 A quiet NaN propagates through almost every arithmetic operation without raising a floating-point exception; a signaling NaN generally raises a floating-point exception when occurring as an arithmetic operand.\ `17) <note17>`

 .. _9899_5.2.4.2.2p4:

+.. container:: snum

+   :ref:`4 <9899_5.2.4.2.2p4>`

-:ref:`4 <9899_5.2.4.2.2p4>` An implementation may give zero and non-numeric values (such as infinities and NaNs) a sign or may leave them unsigned.
+An implementation may give zero and non-numeric values (such as infinities and NaNs) a sign or may leave them unsigned.
 Wherever such values are unsigned, any requirement in this International Standard to retrieve the sign shall produce an unspecified sign, and any requirement to set the sign shall be ignored.

 .. _9899_5.2.4.2.2p5:

+.. container:: snum

+   :ref:`5 <9899_5.2.4.2.2p5>`

-:ref:`5 <9899_5.2.4.2.2p5>` The accuracy of the floating-point operations (+, -, \*, /) and of the library functions in :ref:`\<math.h> <9899_7.12>` and :ref:`\<complex.h> <9899_7.3>` that return floating-point results is implementation- defined, as is the accuracy of the conversion between floating-point internal representations and string representations performed by the library functions in :ref:`\<stdio.h> <9899_7.19>`, :ref:`\<stdlib.h> <9899_7.20>`, and :ref:`\<wchar.h> <9899_7.24>`.
+The accuracy of the floating-point operations (+, -, \*, /) and of the library functions in :ref:`\<math.h> <9899_7.12>` and :ref:`\<complex.h> <9899_7.3>` that return floating-point results is implementation- defined, as is the accuracy of the conversion between floating-point internal representations and string representations performed by the library functions in :ref:`\<stdio.h> <9899_7.19>`, :ref:`\<stdlib.h> <9899_7.20>`, and :ref:`\<wchar.h> <9899_7.24>`.
 The implementation may state that the accuracy is unknown.

 .. _9899_5.2.4.2.2p6:

+.. container:: snum

+   :ref:`6 <9899_5.2.4.2.2p6>`

-:ref:`6 <9899_5.2.4.2.2p6>` All integer values in the :ref:`\<float.h> <9899_7.7>` header, except FLT_ROUNDS, shall be constant expressions suitable for use in #if preprocessing directives; all floating values shall be constant expressions.
+All integer values in the :ref:`\<float.h> <9899_7.7>` header, except FLT_ROUNDS, shall be constant expressions suitable for use in `#if` preprocessing directives; all floating values shall be constant expressions.
 All except DECIMAL_DIG, FLT_EVAL_METHOD, FLT_RADIX, and FLT_ROUNDS have separate names for all three floating-point types.
 The floating-point model representation is provided for all values except FLT_EVAL_METHOD and FLT_ROUNDS.

 .. _9899_5.2.4.2.2p7:

+.. container:: snum

+   :ref:`7 <9899_5.2.4.2.2p7>`

-:ref:`7 <9899_5.2.4.2.2p7>` The rounding mode for floating-point addition is characterized by the implementation- defined value of FLT_ROUNDS:[#9899_note18]_
+The rounding mode for floating-point addition is characterized by the implementation- defined value of FLT_ROUNDS:[#9899_note18]_

 .. code-block:: text